Kedyi/AI_trainer/README.md

  _MediaPipe and OpenCV_ :to gather data about the various joints in our body such as our wrists, shoulders, etc. for making our calculation with angles possible to count our repetitions with heavier weights, _NumPy_ : It will help us with our trigonometry to calculate the angles
 ### - Make Detections
-To make our detections possible, firstly we need to recolor our image because OpenCV renders the RGB image to BGR color format but for MediaPipe to work, we need to convert our BGR image back to RGB.
+To make the detections possible, we need to recolor our image because OpenCV renders the RGB image to BGR color format but for MediaPipe to work, we need to convert our BGR image back to RGB.
 Print the detections of our model.
 Lastly change the color format back to BGR format as OpenCV runs on BGR format, and then we can start rendering our detections